NathanielPhilbrick/funScripts/README.md

 Requires: ...python v? (on both client and server machine)

   Steps:

-    - Customize client (rev_shell/client_revshell.py) to add your ip or other features
+  a) Customize client (rev_shell/client_revshell.py) to add your ip or other features

-    - Run reverse_shell script to generate output/payload.dd (base64 encodes script)
+  b)  Run reverse_shell script to generate output/payload.dd (base64 encodes script)

-    - Move payload.dd to your picoducky and... i guess hope it works?
+  c)  Move payload.dd to your picoducky and... i guess hope it works?